Park Lane Stables Teddington: 20th century

 In the 1901 census the stables are described as 'Council Stables, Engine House [and] Council Yard', belonging to the civil parish.

 In 1950 Keith Luxford leased the stables from the council to start a riding school which became known locally as the 'Children's Riding School'.
 In the late 1950s the stables were taken over by Peter Churchill who ran horsemanship night courses and a riding school.
 By 1963 the stables were run by John Quinn.
 In 1989 ownership passed to Mr and Mrs P Dailly who continued to operate the riding school as 'Park Lane Stables'.

 21st century

 As a result of foot and mouth disease in 2001 and the closure of local parks, the stables were forced to shut; they remained so until 2008 when Natalie O'Rourke MBE took over management and subsequently founded Park Lane Stables RDA as a registered charity.
-In 2016 after refurbishment HRH Princess Anne re-opened the stables in her capacity as RDA president.
+In 2016, after their refurbishment, HRH Princess Anne re-opened the stables in her capacity as RDA president.
 In the summer of 2021 the stables were classed as an 'Asset of Community Value' by the London Borough of Richmond upon Thames and in November 2021 as a 'Building of Townscape Merit', affording it further protection from development.